VGentile87/SHiP/charm/Vertex_Identification/README_vtx_identification.txt

 Script name: Definitions.h
 Description: Header file where simulation and vertex variables and trees are declared.
+	     The name of the simulation files needs to be set here.

 Script name: vtx_MC_analysis.C
 Description: Code for the identification of vertices reconstructed by FEDRA using a MC simulation.